-- If you’ve never brewed regular kombucha before, I would suggest starting with that to learn the brewing process with its natural ingredients first (here is a tutorial)
+- If you’ve never brewed regular kombucha before, I would suggest starting with that to learn the brewing process with its natural ingredients (here is a tutorial).

 - Use an extra baby SCOBY and not the SCOBY you use for brewing regular kombucha, as once a SCOBY is used for coffee, it should not be used for tea kombucha again.

 - I found that coffee komucha brews more quickly, so test it often and be ready to start a second ferment or put in the refrigerator to stop fermentation after a few days.

 - The second ferment is necessary for the flavor of coffee kombucha.
 Without it, the finished result will be very tangy and bitter.